APKLab/APKLab/README.md

 ## Extension Settings

 - **`apklab.apktoolPath`**: Full Path of `apktool.jar`.
-If you're using different version of it, change it like:
+If you want to use a different version of it, change it like:

   `"apklab.apktoolPath": "/home/oozer/downloads/apktool_2.4.1.jar"`

 - **`apklab.apkSignerPath`**: Full Path of `uber-apk-signer.jar`.
-If you're using different version of it, change it like:
+If you want to use a different version of it, change it like:

   `"apklab.apkSignerPath": "/home/oozer/downloads/uber-apk-signer-1.1.0.jar"`

 - **`apklab.jadxDirPath`**: Full Path of `jadx-x.y.z` dir.
-If you're using different version of it, change it like:
+If you want to use a different version of it, change it like:

   `"apklab.jadxDirPath": "/home/oozer/downloads/jadx-1.1.0"`

 ## Known Issues

-- First time when you try <kbd>APKLab: Open an APK</kbd>, the dependencies will be downloaded and settings will be updated.
+- First time when you try <kbd>APKLab: Open an APK</kbd> or <kbd>APKLab: Rebuild the APK</kbd>, the dependencies(ApkTool, etc.) will be downloaded and settings will be updated.
 However, you may need to restart VS Code once, on download completion, for the settings to be applied.

 ## Contribution Guide

-  For bug report, feature request or simply discussing an idea, please open an issue [here](https://github.com/Surendrajat/APKLab/issues).
+  For bug reports, feature requests or simply discussing an idea, please open an issue [here](https://github.com/Surendrajat/APKLab/issues).
 PRs are always welcome.

-## Community support
+## Community Support

 [![telegram](https://img.shields.io/badge/telegram-group-blue)](https://t.me/apklab_re) [![matrix-room](https://img.shields.io/badge/matrix-room-red)](https://matrix.to/#/#apklab:matrix.org)